The Truth About Methamphetamine Addiction and Treatment

 - Go Fast

-Despite the fact that methamphetamine is a highly addictive drug and can cause many serious medical issues or even death, methamphetamine abuse is a growing problem in the United States.
+Despite the fact that methamphetamine is a highly addictive drug and can cause many serious medical issues or even death, addiction to methamphetamine is a growing problem in the United States.
 According to the 2016 National Survey on Drug Use and Health, 1.4 million Americans (0.5 percent of the population) reported using methamphetamine during the past year.
 The widespread abuse of methamphetamine has also increased the risk and rate of individuals contracting HIV, hepatitis, and other infectious diseases caused by shared or dirty needles.

-Immediate short-term effects of methamphetamine abuse include:
+Immediate short-term effects of methamphetamine addiction and abuse include:

 - Increased energy and physical activity